seemantk/nrapm/README.md

 ## Conclusion

-nrapm is a simple tool, that allows you to instrument your shell scripts without using any complicated APM tool and go into  an excessing development.
-Author will appreciate a feedback, critique and [bug reports](https://github.com/vulogov/nrapm/issues).
-Also, feel free to [contribute](https://github.com/vulogov/nrapm/pulls), this is always appreciated as well.
+`nrapm` is a simple tool that allows you to instrument your shell scripts without using any complicated APM tool going into excessive development.
+We appreciate your feedback, critiques, [bug reports](https://github.com/vulogov/nrapm/issues), and [pull requests](https://github.com/vulogov/nrapm/pulls).